-On April 20, 2020, St. John's Hospice was granted a loan (the "Loan") from a lender in the amount of \$501,950, pursuant to the Paycheck Protection Program ("PPP"), under Division A, Title I of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), which was enacted March 27, 2020.
+On April 20, 2020, St. John's Hospice was granted a loan (the "Loan") from a lender in the amount of \$501,950, pursuant to the Paycheck Protection Program ("PPP"), under Division A, Title I of the Coronavirus Aid, Relief and Economic Security Act which was enacted March 27, 2020.
 The PPP provides loans to qualifying businesses for amounts up to 2.5 times the average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after the covered period as long as the borrower uses the loan proceeds for eligible purposes and certain conditions are met.
-The amount of the loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the covered period.
+Entities receiving these funds can request for the loan to be forgiven in its entirety assuming the proceeds have been used as outlined in the guidelines.
+St. John's Hospice used the entire amount of the loan for qualifying expenses with the intent of applying for forgiveness of a substantial amount of the loan.
+The loan was forgiven by the Small Business Administration ("SBA") in 2021 and is recorded as revenue on the statement of activities and changes in net assets for the year ended June 30, 2021.